From NKAA, Notable Kentucky African Americans Database (main entry)

 Colored Department (Paducah Newspaper)

-(start date: - end date: ) In 1896, the Paducah Daily Sun newspaper was purchased by Frank M. Fisher and a new column, "Colored Department," was added.
+(start date: - end date: ) In 1896, the Paducah Daily Sun newspaper was purchased by Frank M. Fisher, and a new column, "Colored Department," was added.
 The column included items such as births, church news, and masonic lodge news.
-In 1897, the submitted information for the column was to be left at the store of J. W. Moore, and from there it would be delivered to the newspaper [source: Paducah Daily Sun, 01/09/1897, p.
+In 1897, submissions for the column were to be left at the store of J. W. Moore, and from there they would be delivered to the newspaper [source: Paducah Daily Sun, 01/09/1897, p.
 3].
 By November of 1897, the submitted items could be left with C. W. Merriweather at 221 S. 7th Street in Paducah; Merriweather would take the information to the newspaper [source: Paducah Daily Sun, 11/10/1897, p.
 3].
 The "Colored Department column" can be read online in the 1896 issues of the Paducah Daily Sun newspaper within the Kentucky Digital Library - Newspapers.
 Other issues that include the column from 1896-1898 are available online at Chronicling America.
 In 1898 the Colored Department column ceased to be published; owner Frank M. Fisher merged the Paducah Daily Sun with the Weekly Sun, resulting in the Paducah Sun [source: About Paducah Sun at the Chronicling America website].

 Cited in this Entry

 “Colored Department (Paducah Newspaper),” Notable Kentucky African Americans Database, accessed November 23, 2017, http://nkaa.uky.edu/nkaa/items/show/2727.